Fios-Quest/YouTube-Scripts/src/iriss/014-iterators.md

 ![process-filter-map.png](014-iterators/process-filter-map.png)

-🦀 This range gives us every valid `u8` number in sequence from smallest, 0, to largest, 255
+🦀 This range gives us every valid `u8` number in sequence from smallest, zero, to largest, two-five-five

 🦀 (Despite what we just discussed this time it has to be `RangeInclusive`).